japila-books/spark-sql-internals/docs/spark-sql-Dataset-basic-actions.md

 rdd: org.apache.spark.rdd.RDD[Token] = MapPartitionsRDD[11] at rdd at <console>:30
 ----

-Internally, it looks link:spark-sql-ExpressionEncoder.adoc[ExpressionEncoder] (for the `Dataset`) up and accesses the `deserializer` expression.
-That gives the link:spark-sql-DataType.adoc[DataType] of the result of evaluating the expression.
+Internally, it looks spark-sql-ExpressionEncoder.md[ExpressionEncoder] (for the `Dataset`) up and accesses the `deserializer` expression.
+That gives the spark-sql-DataType.md[DataType] of the result of evaluating the expression.

-NOTE: A deserializer expression is used to decode an link:spark-sql-InternalRow.adoc[InternalRow] to an object of type `T`.
-See link:spark-sql-ExpressionEncoder.adoc[ExpressionEncoder].
+NOTE: A deserializer expression is used to decode an spark-sql-InternalRow.md[InternalRow] to an object of type `T`.
+See spark-sql-ExpressionEncoder.md[ExpressionEncoder].

-It then executes a link:spark-sql-LogicalPlan-DeserializeToObject.adoc[`DeserializeToObject` logical operator] that will produce a `RDD[InternalRow]` that is converted into the proper `RDD[T]` using the `DataType` and `T`.
+It then executes a spark-sql-LogicalPlan-DeserializeToObject.md[`DeserializeToObject` logical operator] that will produce a `RDD[InternalRow]` that is converted into the proper `RDD[T]` using the `DataType` and `T`.

 NOTE: It is a lazy operation that "produces" a `RDD[T]`.